GW250114 reveals black hole horizon signatures: Supplemental Material

 To obtain $\omega_G(t)$ for GW250114, we evolve the geodesic equations for a test particle plunging in the equatorial plane of a Kerr black hole~\cite{o2014geometry,Mummery:2022ana}:

 where $P(r)= E (r^2+\chi^2) -\chi L_z$.
-We set $\chi = 0.671769$, the maximum-likelihood value inferred for the remnant black hole in GW250114~\cite{KAGRA:2025oiz,LIGOScientific:2025obp, GW250114_082203_2025}, and adopt the corresponding values of the energy $E$, angular momentum $L_z$, and radius $r_I$ of the innermost stable circular orbit.
-The particle is initially placed at $r=r_I-10^{-5}$ and allowed to plunge into the black hole.
+We set $\chi = 0.672509$, the maximum-a-posteriori value inferred for the remnant black hole in GW250114~\cite{KAGRA:2025oiz,LIGOScientific:2025obp, GW250114_082203_2025}, and adopt the corresponding values of the energy $E$, angular momentum $L_z$, and radius $r_I$ of the innermost stable circular orbit: